everest-engineering/manifesto/README.md

 We use well supported and battle tested open source libraries rather than implementing our own solutions.
 This avoids wasted effort due to duplication and allows teams to focus on their prime purpose.

-We contribute back to open source projects when opportunities arise so as to build self worth, promote community and enhance our reputation.
+We contribute back to open source projects when opportunities arise to build self worth, promote community and enhance our reputation.

 ### Reflect and improve